drufball/yosai/_drafts/threshold.md

 Eizo hesitated for a moment, years of hardwired defense mechanisms warring for control.
 Then he returned the smile and leaned into the hug.

-Denri slid her hand towards Eizo's journal but he smacked it away.
+Denri slid her hand toward Eizo's journal but he smacked it away.

 <br />